 Howling is a bit of a mystery—even to dog behavior experts—right up there with why dogs eat poop.
 When it comes to dogs howling, we do know that it’s connected to pups' wolf cousins.
 Wolves use howling as a way to communicate over a large territory.
 Because the sound carries for up to 10 miles, they are able to share their location with other pack members when hunting or signaling territory.

-Certain breeds like beagles, huskies, and malamutes are prone to howling.
-But one explanation for other dogs is that they enjoy feeling like a part of a pack.
+While evolution has separated domesticated dogs from wolves, the two still have a lot in common, explains Annie Grossman, owner and co-founder of School For The Dogs.
+Certain breeds like beagles, huskies, and malamutes are more prone to howling, but any breed of dog can howl.ne explanation is that dogs enjoy feeling like a part of a pack, so they mimic the sound.
 “There are a lot of dogs that howl when they hear something that sounds like howling,” says Grossman.
 “So a siren, music, or if you make a howling sound can trigger a response.
 It’s so innate that it can be triggered by anything howl-like.”

 Another training trick is teaching your dog to howl on cue—and then never give the dog the cue.
 “So if you know a song makes them howl, play that, then reward the behavior,” says Grossman.
 “Eventually the cue will be a signal that they get a reward.
 Then you can cue it at appropriate moments."
 Or not at all!

-Howl with your pup
+#4 Howl with your dog.

 For dogs seeking that feeling of community, you can howl with them (only true pet parents would do this!)
 “It helps to satiate that communal longing they’re feeling," says Grossman.
 Another trick?
 "Acknowledge your dog’s howling and thank them for alerting you by rewarding them with a treat like Another peanut butter — which will make it hard for them to keep howling."